benoitgelineau/news-aggregator-backend/README.md

 - `./private-key.pem`

 Hint: you can create both keys from this command `openssl req -nodes -new -x509 -keyout private-key.pem -out public-key.pem`

-# What I've learned

-- Set routes with React Router
-- Manage state with Redux
-- Configure Webpack
-- Implement user authentication with JWT & PassportJS
-- Containerize the app with Docker
-- Deploy with Heroku